CarelessInternet/Ticketer/privacy_policy.md

   - Guild ID
   - Channel ID

-## What other optional data is collected/created?
+## What other optional data is stored/created?

 As of right now, Ticketer collects/creates the following data on success and requested through a command:

 - Ticketing Config Commands:
-  - Channel(s) ID (optional specified support channel, logs channel, or support category channel)
+  - Channel(s) ID (optional specified support channel, logs channel or support category channel)
   - True/False for whether or not the reply should be shown or hidden (Reply Embeds)
-- Ticket `delete` Command:
-  - If ticket logs are toggled on, all of the messages' content and respective authors in the ticket are sent to the logs channel and the ticket author.
+  - True/False for whether or not text channels should be used instead of threads
 - Welcome/Goodbye Config Commands:
   - Enabled (to enable or disable the welcome/goodye messages)
 - Suggestions Commands: